duckdb/duckdb-web/docs/sql/statements/select.md

 [The `FROM` clause](/docs/sql/query_syntax/from) specifies the *source* of the data on which the remainder of the query should operate.
 Logically, the `FROM` clause is where the query starts execution.
 The `FROM` clause can contain a single table, a combination of multiple tables that are joined together, or another `SELECT` query inside a subquery node.

+## SAMPLE clause
+<div id="rrdiagram10"></div>

+[The `SAMPLE` clause](/docs/sql/query_syntax/sample) allows you to run the query on a sample from the base table.
+This can significantly speed up processing of queries, at the expense of accuracy in the result.
+Samples can also be used to quickly see a snapshot of the data when exploring a data set.
+The sample clause is applied right after anything in the `from` clause (i.e. after any joins, but before the where clause or any aggregates).
+See the [sample](/docs/sql/samples) page for more information.

 ## WHERE clause
 <div id="rrdiagram5"></div>